-- Full bibliography review - Description of the computational procedure and the methodology - Description of the computational process and the methodology used - Presentation and discussion of the outcomes - Conclusions and suggestions for future work - Data that document the conclusions, in the form of appendices, such as tables, charts etc. - Abstract in Greek and English for documentation purposes.
+- Full bibliography review - Description of the computational procedure and methodology used - Presentation and discussion of the outcomes - Conclusions and suggestions for future work - Data that document the conclusions, in the form of appendices, such as tables, charts etc. - Abstract in Greek and English, for documentation purposes.